Form an LLC in Connecticut 2026 | $369 Total | USLLCGlobal

 Step 5: Obtain an EIN

 Apply for an Employer Identification Number (EIN) from the IRS.
 This is your LLC's tax ID number, required for banking, hiring, and tax filings.
 Online application is available for those with an SSN; fax or mail application for international applicants without an SSN.
+(A ready-made Wyoming LLC skips this entirely — the EIN is already issued.)

 Step 6: Register for Connecticut taxes (if applicable)